 It’s important to remember that health is holistic.
 CBD and cannabis can be extremely beneficial to our health—we know they can help with relieving muscle soreness, they can do wonders for our skin, they can help alleviate (not eliminate) anxiety, and they can help regulate bodily functions like sleep, appetite, mood, memory, liver function, and muscle formation, among other things.

-Alexis makes a great point—increased stress, anxiety and the presence of paranoia can lead to a slew of health issues, even physically.
+Increased stress, anxiety and the presence of paranoia can lead to a slew of health issues, even physically.
 Anxiety alone can lead to gastrointestinal disorders, respiratory issues, and heart disease among other things.

 While yes, the plant has a lot to offer our mental and physical health, maintaining overall health is a balancing act.
 Everyone’s journey with the plant is different, but the message here is that cannabis can be a moving part in maintaining our health, but not the whole picture.
 It’s best used in conjunction with other measures taken to maintain our natural state, such as talk therapy, physical therapy, meditation, fueling our body with the right nutrients, staying active, and everything else we do to feel our best.